Allianz - Travel

 Call the 24-hour assistance hotline from anywhere in the world, and our call center experts will help you, including serving as interpreters and even arranging to fly a family member to your bedside, if necessary.

-We know this gets confusing, and we're here to help.
+We know this can get confusing, and we're here to help.
 Call our travel insurance advisers anytime at 1-866-884-3556, and they can talk you through your travel insurance options and coverage needs.
-Travel happy!

 Allianz - AZ_OPM_Insurance_Partner